ukhsa-collaboration/PneumoCaT/README.md

 * pysam (https://github.com/pysam-developers/pysam)
 * biopython (https://github.com/biopython/biopython)

+**NOTE:** The Samtools dependency issue has been resolved with the latest version of Samtools v1.7.
+For step by step instructions of installing all dependencies using conda see the SetUpInstructions.pdf document available in Documentation.

 ## Running PneumoCaT
 ----------------------------
 ```
-usage: python PneumoCaT.py [-h]
+usage: python PneumoCaT.py [-h] [--input_directory INPUT_DIRECTORY]
-                           [--input_directory INPUT_DIRECTORY]
                     [--fastq_1 FASTQ_1] [--fastq_2 FASTQ_2]

-Arguments:
-  -h, --help
+                    [--variant_database VARIANT_DATABASE]
+                    [--output_dir OUTPUT_DIR] [--threads THREADS]
+                    [--bowtie BOWTIE] [--samtools SAMTOOLS] [--cleanup]

+optional arguments:
-        show this help message and exit
+  -h, --help            show this help message and exit
   --input_directory INPUT_DIRECTORY, -i INPUT_DIRECTORY
-        please provide the path to the directory contains the fastq files; [REQUIRED - OPTION 1]
+                        please provide the path to the directory contains the
+                        fastq files [REQUIRED - OPTION 1]
   --fastq_1 FASTQ_1, -1 FASTQ_1
                         Fastq file pair 1 [REQUIRED - OPTION 2]
   --fastq_2 FASTQ_2, -2 FASTQ_2
                         Fastq file pair 2 [REQUIRED - OPTION 2]
   --variant_database VARIANT_DATABASE, -d VARIANT_DATABASE
-        variant database [OPTIONAL]; defaults to streptococcus-pneumoniae-ctvdb in the github directory
+                        variant database [OPTIONAL]; defaults to
+                        streptococcus-pneumoniae-ctvdb in the github directory
   --output_dir OUTPUT_DIR, -o OUTPUT_DIR
-        please provide an output directory [OPTIONAL]; if none provided a pneumo_capsular_typing folder will be created in the directory containing the fastq files
+                        please provide an output directory [OPTIONAL]; if none
+                        provided a pneumo_capsular_typing folder will be
+                        created in the directory containing the fastq files
+  --threads THREADS, -t THREADS
+                        number of threads used for bowtie2 [OPTIONAL];
+                        default=4
   --bowtie BOWTIE, -b BOWTIE
-        please provide the path for bowtie2 [OPTIONAL]; defaults to bowtie2
+                        please provide the path for bowtie2 [OPTIONAL];
+                        defaults to bowtie2
   --samtools SAMTOOLS, -s SAMTOOLS
-        please provide the path for samtools [OPTIONAL]; defaults to samtools
+                        please provide the path for samtools [OPTIONAL];
+                        defaults to samtools
+  --cleanup, -c         if used, all bam files generated will be removed upon
+                        completion

 ```

 ## Input files
 --------------